lnlp/LMIC-node/README.md

 ### 6.3 Not yet tested

-All supported boards have been tested except for below boards for which hardware was not available.
+All supported boards have been tested except below boards for which hardware was not available.
-These boards should work but some may need some extra attention (see _remarks_ below).

-- Adafruit Feather M0 RFMx LoRa
+- Adafruit Feather M0 RFMx LoRa.
-- Heltec Wireless Stick and Wireless Stick Lite
+- Heltec Wireless Stick and Wireless Stick Lite.
-_It is assumed that the onboard LED is active-high (like the WiFi LoRa 32 boards).
-If incorrect then in BSF file in the led constructor change activeLevel to EasyLed::ActiveLevel::Low._
-- BSFrance LoRa32u4 II PCB versions 1.1 and 1.3
+- BSFrance LoRa32u4 II v1.1 and v1.3 *(v1.0 and v1.2 were tested)*.
-_PCB versions 1.0 and 1.2 were tested._
-- TTGO LoRa32 V1.3
+- TTGO LoRa32 v1.3.
-_It is unknown if this board has an onboard LED and if it is usable.
-USE_LED is therefore disabled._
-- TTGO LoRa32 V2.1.6
+- TTGO LoRa32 v2.1.6.
-_Unknown if LED_BUILTIN is active-low or active-high.
-Active-low is assumed just like v2.
-If incorrect then in BSF file in the led constructor change activeLevel to EasyLed::ActiveLevel::High._
-- Lolin D32
-_Lolin D32 Pro was tested which is very similar._
+- Lolin D32 *(Lolink D32 Pro was tested)*.
-- TTGO T-Beam V1.1
+- TTGO T-Beam V1.1 *(T-Beam v1.0 was tested)*.
-_T-Beam V1.1 may work by using board-id ttgo_tbeam_v1 but this has not been tested.
-It is currently unknown what the differences between V1.1 and V1.0 are._

 ### 6.4 Known issues

 #### 6.4.1 LMIC-node schedules uplinks while not yet joined

-If joining does not directly succeed and takes more time to complete, LMIC-node will try to schedule new uplink messages anyway which results in LMIC_ERROR_TX_BUSY errors (with every new attempt to schedule an uplink message, until the join has completed).
+If joining does not directly succeed and joining takes more time to complete, LMIC-node will try to schedule new uplink messages anyway which results in LMIC_ERROR_TX_BUSY errors (with every new attempt to schedule an uplink message, until the join has completed).
 This will have to be fixed in a new release.
 LMIC-node should not schedule uplink messages while the join has not yet successfully completed.

 #### 6.4.2 LMIC debug output not working with Arduino Zero (USB) and Raspberry Pi Pico boards